jian-shu-lab/GenVinci/README.md

 ```

 ## Checkpoint and demo dataset
 We tested a checkpoint trained on one of Spatial Transcriptomics datasets and H&E images.
-The generated images like following (the first column is the ground truth and we randomly generate 5 times from the same gene expression profiles).
+The generated images are shown below (the first column is the ground truth and we randomly generate 5 times from the same gene expression profile).
 <p align="center">
 <img src="./output/he_st/generate/09-01-2024-00-08-28/he_st/generate/12-01-2024-15-46-25/test_samples.png" width="50%" height="50%">
 </p>